RavenProject/Ravencoin/community/README.md

 * Digital Twins / Proof-of-Authenticity Business
 * Back-end API platform for Yottaflux
     * Other people to hit high-availablity API
-* Fee system to pay RVN fees automatically
+* Fee system to pay YAI fees automatically
     * Auto-pay fees
     * Can take X% of fees
     * Auto-cosign transactions
     * Constructs a transaction for signing , adds fees, cosigns and publishes
 * Auto fee funder (so users of ABC token doesn’t need to worry about fees)
     * Watches for a specific token
-    * Sends small amount of RVN for fees.
+    * Sends small amount of YAI for fees.
 * #BLUE_CHECK_MARK tag issuer as a trust mark.
 Not just KYC, but a history of being a good actor.
 Mirrors the blue check mark from twitter.
 * #KYC tagger - store info and tag Yottaflux addresses
 * #ACCREDITED - verify accredited status and tag Yottaflux addresses